Electronic Notary Application Instructions

 NOTE: The Electronic Notary Application requires that you provide your notary commission number, a valid email address and your name the way it reads on your current notary commission certificate.
 If you are unsure of how your current notary commission name reads, email a request to email@example.com

-Pursuant to VOC § 47.1-7, each applicant to become an Electronic Notary must submit a registration form that includes the following information:
+Pursuant to § 47.1-7 of the Code of Virginia, each applicant to become an Electronic Notary must submit a registration form that includes the following information:

 - The applicant's full legal and official notary names.

 - A general description of the technology or technologies the applicant will use to create an electronic signature in performing official acts as an Electronic Notary.
 The software/hardware vendor you elect to use can assist you by providing this description.

 - Certification of compliance to the Secretary of the Commonwealth with electronic notary standards developed in accordance with § 47.1-6.1, and

 - A valid email address.

 Each applicant must sign the Electronic Notary Application using the electronic signature described in the form, including any decrypting instructions, codes, keys, or software that allow the signature to be read and verified.
 The notary’s electronic signature bearing the notary’s name must be the same name as shown on the notary’s commission.
 The Application bearing the electronic notary applicant’s signature must be transmitted electronically to the Secretary of the Commonwealth.

 An electronic notary shall use a digital certificate to digitally sign electronic documents requiring notarization.
 The notary’s official signature and seal consist of both the digital signature and an image or text on the electronic document that includes the following information: